 So how did Gilead arrive at the Harvoni price of more than US$80,000 for 12 weeks of treatment of 84 little pills.
 What is the actual cost of making Harvoni?

-Harvoni is a combination of two drugs Ledipasvir 90 mg + Sofosbuvir 400 mg and was approved for medical use in the United States in 2014.
+Harvoni is a combination of two medications Sofosbuvir 400 mg + Ledipasvir 90 mg and was approved for medical use by the FDA in the United States in 2014.
 Harvoni came on the back of the success of GILEAD’s first DAA called Sovaldi, which was a single pill of Sofosbuvir 400 mg.
-It was found that by combining Ledipasvir with Sofosbuvir a powerful drug was created that would treat Hepatitis C genotype 1.
+It was found that by combining Ledipasvir with Sofosbuvir a powerful medication was created that would treat Hepatitis C genotype 1.

 In 2014, the United States Senate Committee on Finance investigated Gilead’s high price of Sofosbuvir ($1,000 per pill; $84,000 for the full 12-week regimen).
-Senators questioned the extent to which the market was operating “efficiently and rationally”, and committee chairman Ron Wyden and ranking minority member Chuck Grassley wrote to CEO John C. Martin asking Gilead to justify the price of its Hepatitis C drugs.
-What Gilead replied I do not know but we do need to ask how did Gilead arrive at this price for its Hepatitis C drugs?
+Senators questioned the extent to which the market was operating “efficiently and rationally”, and committee chairman Ron Wyden and ranking minority member Chuck Grassley wrote to CEO John C. Martin asking Gilead to justify the price of its Hepatitis C medication.
+What Gilead replied I do not know but we do need to ask how did Gilead arrive at this price for its Hepatitis C medication?

 Exactly how GILEAD arrived at the Harvoni price is clouded in secrecy however because of my contacts in the pharmaceutical industry I heard this story, which I believe is true.